Protecting Your Most Valuable Teaching Tool: Your Voice!

 Dry air can dry out your vocal cords, especially in an area with low humidity.
 A humidifier can help keep your vocal environment moist and comfortable, preventing your vocal cords from drying out.

-If you feel hoarseness or vocal fatigue, listen to your body and rest your voice.
-Continuing to speak when your voice is tired can lead to long-term damage, so it’s important to take breaks when needed.
+If you feel hoarseness or vocal fatigue, listen to your body and rest.
+Continuing to speak when tired can lead to long-term damage, so it’s essential to take breaks when needed.

 Conclusion

 As you prepare for the new school year, remember that your voice is invaluable in the classroom.
-Following these tips and prioritizing vocal care ensures your voice remains strong and healthy all year.
+Following these tips and prioritizing vocal care ensures you remain strong and healthy all year.
 Here’s to a successful and sound-filled school year!

 Pick up my Vocal Health Guide here for tips to use all year long!